jeffb4real/SLHPA-Web-App/README.md

 * Merge description information contained in a .xls file on a DVD version of the photo archive, produced around 2003.
 A new field, `description_from_DVD`, is inserted next to the existing `description` field, and is populated only when the description field from the DVD adds new information.

+### How to run `comber.py`

+Assuming this project has already been cloned:

+1. Navigate to the repository directory:

+      $ cd SLHPA-Web-App

+2. Run the comber:

+      $ python comber.py

 ## Web_Application